C2SM/clim-sanity-checker/README.md

 If no csv file containig the annual global averages of the new exp [my_exp] is found, process_data.py is called to create the latter csv file from all files contained in [p_raw_files]/[my_exp]/[raw_f_subfold] minus spinup (default = 3 files).

+#### add_exp_to_ref.py
+Ask the user if the global annual csv file should be added to the reference pool of annual global mean csv files.
+If yes:
+- the csv file is moved from p_out_new_exp into p_ref_csv_files,
+- a line is added in the Exp_description.csv file.
+The content of this line is given by the user.

+#### plot_mean_std.py
+Create the pdf file results_new_exp/mean_stdvar_vars_[my_exp].pdf containing, for each variable, a figure of mean and std_dev of the annual global means of each experiment.

+The horizontal line is the average of all annual global means from all the reference experiments and the shaded rectangle the standard deviation of all annual global means from all the reference experiments.

+The figures are order by increasing p-value.

 #### prepare_csvfiles_ref_echam.py
 Script used to create at once all the csv reference files for echam-hammoz.
 This script is part of the distribution for documenational purpose.